Ongoing research

 Age related macular degeneration (AMD) is the commonest cause of blindness in the developed world.
 There are two manifestations of advanced AMD resulting in loss of vision: dry and wet; the dry type being the most common and with no treatment available.
 Understanding what happens in AMD affected retina is a crucial basis for developing therapies.
 Funded by the Macular Society, our lab generated a cell model of AMD by turning skin cells from people affected by AMD into retinal pigment epithelium (RPE) cells, the principle cell type that gets damaged and lost during the course of AMD (Hallam et al. 2017, Stem Cells.
 2017 Nov;35(11):2305-2320).
 Our work has shown that AMD-RPE cells have expanded and less functional lysosomal compartments, which are organelles that are involved in digestion of unwanted intracellular materials (autophagy) (Cerniauskas et al. 2020, Stem Cells Transl Med.
 2020 Dec;9(12):1585-1603).
 We found that lysosomal membranes are fragile and this may cause the leakage of their crucial digestive enzymes and their deposition into drusen.
 Drusen are build-ups of waste products under the RPE and large accumulations of drusen are the defining feature of macular degeneration.
 We have also shown that the probable cause of the lysosomal deficiency is uncontrolled activation of the complement system, which is part of the immune system that clears pathogens.
 Treatment with a specific complement inhibitor that stops this activity helped to stop the progression of AMD features in AMD-RPE cells, which are promising results suggesting new treatment options for AMD

-Our further work, funded by the Macular Society, has shown that AMD-RPE cells produce stress markers that are moved outside the cells in tiny vesicles called exosomes, which help cells to communicate with each other (Kurzawa-Akanbi at al. in preparation).
+Our further work, funded by the Macular Society, has shown that AMD-RPE cells produce stress markers that are moved outside the cells in tiny vesicles called exosomes, which help cells to communicate with each other (Kurzawa-Akanbi at al. J Extracell Vesicles, 2022 Dec;11: e12295).
 We are able to isolate these vesicles and analyse their contents.
 We found that AMD-RPE produce around twice as many exosomes compared to RPE cells derived from people without AMD.
 AMD-RPE exosomes are very harmful to healthy RPE cells and make them develop AMD-like features, which makes us believe they are involved in the progression of AMD.
 We are now in a process of careful examination of AMD-RPE exosomes contents, which will allow us to pinpoint specific exosomal markers that could potentially be used to detect AMD.
 As exosomes are tiny, they can enter the bloodstream and we are hoping to be able to detect those AMD-RPE stress related exosomal markers in the patients’ blood, which could give us means to spot AMD early and predict the progression of the disease (dry or wet type).

 Generation of 3D laminated retinae from human pluripotent stem cells and their applications